sebdalgarno/blog/content/about.md

 I'm a PhD student at the UNBC [Freshwater Fish Ecology lab](https://www.ffishlab.ca/).
 We are using many years of acoustic telemetry data and Bayesian models to make inferences about White Sturgeon movement in the Columbia River.
 Formerly, I was a computational biologist at [Poisson Consulting](https://www.poissonconsulting.ca).

-Check out my [academic](htpps://www.sebdalgarno.netlify.app) and [consulting](https://www.northbeachconsulting.ca/) websites for more info.
+Check out my [consulting website](https://www.northbeachconsulting.ca/) website for more info.
 Also check out some recordings from my band [Rusty Mould and the Sugar Agates](https://rustymouldandthesugaragates.bandcamp.com/)!

 {{% center %}}
 <img src="/img/sturgeon_sm.jpg" alt="sturgeon"